sentenz/convention/internal/convention/conventional-commits.md

   > Provide additional information in the body section when the commit requires more context or explanation.
 Use the footer to reference related issues, document breaking changes, or include other relevant details.

 - Follow Semantic Versioning
-  > Consider the impact of the commit and choose the appropriate commit type ("feat," "fix," etc.) according to semantic versioning guidelines.
+  > Consider the impact of the commit and choose the appropriate commit type (`feat`, `fix`, etc.) according to semantic versioning guidelines.
 This helps automate versioning and release processes.

 - Use Tooling and Automation
   > Leverage tools and plugins that support Conventional Commits.
 These tools can automate the generation of release notes, changelogs, and enforce commit message formats.
 They can also help ensure consistent adherence to the convention across the team.